 As discussed in more detail under "-Elements of the Executive Compensation Program-Annual Incentive Opportunity", our Named Executive Officers, as well as other Company employees, are eligible to receive a cash incentive payment based upon the Company's operating income, operating cash flow and bookings performance against pre-established goals.
-Based on our 2015 results, our operating income performance metric was 67.2% of our pre-established goal, our operating cash flow metric was 69.2% of our pre-established goal, and our bookings metric was 67.2% of our preestablished goal.
-This resulted in no annual incentive award payout for our Named Executive Officers, reflecting our pay for performance philosophy.
+Based on our 2016 results, our operating income performance metric was 59.3% of our pre-established goal, our operating cash flow metric was 76.8% of our preestablished goal, and our bookings metric was 91.4% of our pre-established goal.
+This resulted in an annual incentive award payout of 11.4% of target for our Named Executive Officers, reflecting our pay for performance philosophy.

-2013-2015 TOTAL SHAREHOLDER RETURN
+2014-2016 TOTAL SHAREHOLDER RETURN